gohugoio/hugoDocs/content/en/methods/page/Parent.md

 └── _index.md             <-- parent: nil
 ```

-In the example above, note the parent section of the home page is nil.
+In the example above, note the parent section of the home page is `nil`.
 Code defensively by verifying existence of the parent section before calling methods on its `Page` object.
 To create a link to the parent section page of the current page:

 ```go-html-template
 {{ with .Parent }}